mahlet-16/EventManagement_api/README.md

 User Registration: Register new users using a secure password.

-Event Management: Create, retrieve, update, and delete events.
+Event Management:Create, retrieve, update, and delete events.

 Event Registration: Users can register for events, ensuring that the event does not exceed its capacity.